Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Summary

-We try fitting the best bias and $N(z)$ profiles from NVSS \citep{Adi:2015nb,Tiwari:2016adi} to LoTSS and obtain that the bias for LoTSS DR1 is slightly higher in comparison with NVSS if we assume NVSS $N(z)$ (Case C).
-Our bias values are also slightly higher in comparison with \cite{Alonso:2020jcy} bias results, obtained using CMB lensing and LoTSS DR1 data.
-Considering redshift information dominantly determined by available photo-$z$ information, we again obtain slightly higher bias values for the LoTSS DR1 galaxies (Case B).
-Considering different $N(z)$ templates and bias $b(z)$ forms, with MCMC sampler, we {surprisingly find that} the best fit result (best reduced-$\chi^2$, AIC, BIC) for Case C i.e. by assuming $N(z)$ given in \cite{Adi:2015nb} and a quadratic bias form, although we obtain the bias value slighter higher.
-We add that the performance of our MCMC sample is verified by recovering model input bias, $b(z)$, by fitting pseudo-$C_\ell$'s mean from mocks.
+We have tried fitting the best bias and $N(z)$ profiles from NVSS \citep{Adi:2015nb,Tiwari:2016adi} to LoTSS and obtain that the bias for LoTSS DR1 is slightly lower in comparison with NVSS if we assume NVSS $N(z)$ (Case C).
+Our bias values {for cases A, B, C and D} are {similar to} \cite{Alonso:2020jcy}, obtained using CMB lensing and LoTSS DR1 data.
+Considering redshift information dominantly determined by available photo-$z$ information (Case E), we obtain a lower bias value close to 1; this low value of bias presumably demonstrates that i) the data is sensitive to the $N(z)$ distribution and ii) the photo-$z$ distribution for the limited number of sources does not represent a reasonable $N(z)$ for the full LoTSS DR1 population.
+Considering different $N(z)$ templates and bias $b(z)$ forms, with an MCMC sampler, we find that the best fit result (best reduced-$\chi^2$, AIC, and BIC) is with Case C i.e. by assuming $N(z)$ given in \cite{Adi:2015nb} and a redshift dependent quadratic bias.
+The reduced $\chi^2$ of all models is slightly higher than 1.
+This may indicate some residual systematics.
+We expect LoTSS DR2 to have better control of systematics and thus to provide better constraints on cosmology and galaxy bias.
+The multi-component fraction for LoTSS DR1 is not very settled and we consider this as an independent parameter.
+We find that a constant offset to $C_\ell$ equal to $\approx 0.25$ times shot-noise is needed.
+The performance of our MCMC sampler has been verified by recovering model input bias, $b(z)$, by fitting pseudo-$C_\ell$ mean from mocks.

-To compare our results with \cite{Siewert:2019}, we have also given our measurements for 2PCF for our catalog.
-We obtain roughly the same results as in \cite{Siewert:2019}.
-The 2PCF calculated for broad right ascension patches differ, this potentially indicates the large scale systematics in data.
-These large scale anomalies in real space clustering signal corresponds to low multipoles\footnote{e.g. 20 degree scales roughly correspond to $l\approx \pi/\theta = 9$ }, roughly $l<10$.
-For our fittings we have considered power spectrum above multipole $l=100$.
+To compare our results with \cite{Siewert:2019}, we have also presented measurements for the 2PCF for our catalog.
+We obtain approximately the same results as in \cite{Siewert:2019}.
+The 2PCFs calculated for broad right ascension patches differ; this potentially indicates large-scale systematics in the data.
+These large-scale anomalies in the real space clustering signal correspond to low multipoles, approximately $\ell<10$.
+For our fits we have considered the power spectrum above multipole $\ell=200$ and for this $\ell$ range we have verified that the recovered power spectrum is approximately the same for all three right ascension patches.